All-Phoenix: Track and Field Athletes of Year

 The Hilldale senior, also an All-Phoenix receiver and defensive back, also won the 100-meter dash three times during the season.
 A false start at regionals ended his bid for gold there.
 He anchored the 400 relay team that won regionals.

-Walker at this point won’t do college athletics, choosing instead to focus on his education.
+Walker at this point won’t do college athletics, choosing instead to focus on his education in electrical engineering.

 Female: Bekah Bunch, Oktaha